theogroup/ogroup.net/src/_posts/2017-06-09-luxury-marijuana-is-blooming.md

       that are coveted for their rarity, potency or pedigree.
 As legalization continues, I think the high end opportunities are bountiful.”
     single_image:
-    quote: >-
+    quote:
-      The key to success appears to be the utilization of cues that connote premium, but that don’t scream “reefer madness.”
     video:
-  - text_markdown:
+  - text_markdown: >-
+      > The key to success appears to be the utilization of cues that connote premium, but that don’t scream “reefer madness.”
     single_image:
     quote:
     video: